 With Christmas around the corner, it was time for me to purchase a small tree and start decorating.
 Most flower shops, grocers and markets have a good selection of trees, the smallest size starting at around 30 euros.
 I also discovered this adorable little store Il était une fois, in the Marias, carrying a large selection of new and vintage decorations.

-Le BHV, a much less crowded department store than its counterparts, was an excellent resource for additional decorations and all things, including holiday gifts.
-One stop shopping at its best.
+Le BHV, a much less crowded department store than its counterparts, was an excellent resource for additional decorations, as well as holiday gifts.
+It’s one stop shopping at its best.

 And voila!
 The tree is decorated, and I’m ready for the holidays and my guests to arrive.
 However, with one cancelled flight, lost luggage and a snowstorm in Vancouver, it was nothing short of a miracle that everyone finally arrived.